stefangabos/Zebra_Image/README.md

     // create a new instance of the class
     $image = new Zebra_Image();

+    // if you handle image uploads from users and you have enabled exif-support with --enable-exif
+    // (or, on a Windows machine you have enabled php_mbstring.dll and php_exif.dll in php.ini)
+    // set this property to TRUE in order to fix rotation so you always see images in correct position
+    $image->auto_handle_exif_orientation = false;

     // indicate a source image (a GIF, PNG or JPEG file)
     $image->source_path = 'path/to/image.png';